risingwavelabs/risingwave-docs-legacy/cloud/cluster-check-status-and-metrics.md

 <grid item xs={6} md={6}>

-You can click on any item to view the details;
+You can click on any item to view the details:

 <img
   src={require('./images/cluster-metrics-details.png').default}